bhujoshi/notes/UI/UX Design/index.md

 ## Target spacing
 In most cases, targets separated by 8dp of space or more promote balanced information density and usability.

+## Must do pratices before building somethings new.
+- Check if this can be done using some already exsiting library
+- Explore the possible ui designs available around this and make a some protoype to test design you can use.
+- try to make the user experiece awesome.